BabritB/practice-handson/README.md

 # quality-thought-training-class
-Exercises for the learnings from the training class.
-Task by task sections have been separated.
+Exercises for the learnings .